 There is a nasty disease plaguing the world of Nier.
 It is commonly referred to as the Black Scrawl, and its spreading like wildfire.
 There is no known cure and guess what, your daughter has it.
 So here we are with a new release from Square Enix that is broadening Square’s horizons a little with violence, gore, and foul language.
-Something good to note is a real time fighting system, although much like God of War, there are some good and bad scenarios during battle.
+Something good to note is a real time fighting system, although there are some good and bad scenarios during battle.
 The visuals can be alright but for the most part are very dull, unsaturated and over all lacking the next generation luster.
 The voice acting is absolutely disgustingly unbearable.
 Two out of a lot of characters are actually decent.
 The story takes a long time to get interesting and when it does, it still isn’t that good.
 Nier does this very odd thing where you don’t get a lot of information ever.
 In fact I’m still some what confused on what actually happened.

 Starting of with the good points of Nier because there really aren’t that many, the weapons are the best feature and you will still be annoyed.
 There are a lot of weapons to choose from as you go through the story, but primarily you will not use more than about 3 or 4.
 The system for upgrading weapons is just ridiculous and involves a lot of farming and running back and forth.
 Actually there is more pointless travel in Nier than a lot of MMO’s out there.
 You unlock “words” that you can add to your weapons.
 Words act like buffs, much like socket items in other games.
 You can also add words to your magic.